canvas-medical/documentation/collections/_api/practitioner.md

                 required: true
                 description: Supported values are **both**, **physical** and **postal**.
               - name: line
-                type: string
+                type: array[string]
                 description: List of strings.
 The first item in the list will be address line 1 in Canvas.
 The rest of the items in the list will be concatenated to be address line 2.
               - name: city
                 type: string
                 description: String representing the city of the address.
               - name: state
                 type: string
-                description: 2 letter state abbreviation of the address.
+                description: Two-letter state abbreviation of the address.
               - name: postalCode
                 type: string
-                description: The 5 digit postal code of the address.
+                description: The 5-digit postal code of the address.
               - name: country
                 type: string
+                description: Specifies the country in which the practitioner's address is located.
+This field typically contains the name of the country, following the ISO 3166 standard.
           - name: birthDate
             type: date
             description: >-